0xilis/libshortcutsign/README.md

 # libshortcutsign

-Library by 0xilis for signed shortcuts.
+Library by Snoolie K for signed shortcuts.

 # Dependencies

 libshortcutsign requires these dependencies:

-- libplist (soon)
+- libplist-2.0
 - OpenSSL

 Statically provided as submodules: